rohitgeddam/FindMyRoomie/README.md

 ### Flake8 - Code Linting

 We are using Flake8 for linting and syntax checking.
-Use flake8 before you push code to github. config file present in `setup.cfg`
+Use flake8 before you push code to GitHub. config file present in `setup.cfg`

 ```